simonzg/docs/mining.md

 }
 ````

-For additional documentation how to configure coins and their different algorithms
+For additional documentation on how to configure coins and their different algorithms
 see [these instructions](github.com/meterio/meter-stratum-pool#module-usage).

 #### Pool config
 There is a json config file `meter.json`.
 Make sure to configure fields in this file, especially address fields.

-Assuming the miners'
+Assuming the miner's account in Meter for receveing reward is the `rewardBeneficiary` field, in the example it is: `0a05c2d862ca051010698b69b54278cbaf945ccb`.

 The daemons field should be configured as follows:

 ```js
 [
     {